awsdocs/amazon-workspaces-administration-guide/doc_source/connect-to-linux-workspaces-with-ssh.md

 1. Choose **Save**\.

-## Connect to an Amazon Linux WorkSpace by Using Linux or PuTTY<a name="ssh-connection-linux-workspace-using-linux-or-putty"></a>
+## Connect to an Amazon Linux WorkSpace using Linux or PuTTY<a name="ssh-connection-linux-workspace-using-linux-or-putty"></a>

 After you create or update your security group and add the required rule, your users and others can use Linux or PuTTY to connect from their devices to your WorkSpaces\.